HeapSpace/vdb2016/content/index.md

     short:
       - "At Peak Games, after developing 10+ iOS games natively, we have started to use Unity3D for the new games and develop 5 cross platform games so far.
 Unity3D has some very fundamental changes according to iOS platforms.
 And we have learnt a lot in this process.
 I want to share these experience from an iOS Developer point of view."
     long:
+      - "At Peak Games, after developing 10+ iOS games natively, we have started to use Unity3D for the new games and develop 5 cross platform games so far.
+Unity3D has some very fundamental changes according to iOS platforms.
+And we have learnt a lot in this process.
+I want to share these experience."
-      - "So as an iOS game developer I want to point out how to start working with Unity, best practices, tips and tricks to develop apps for iOS/tvOS (and also Android) devices.
-I am planning to cover these topics including demos/hands-on coding: * Development Process (Coding, Debugging, Testing, Profiling…) * Unit and Integration Testing * Network Management * Memory Management * Multi-Threaded Development * Integration with Native Libraries (StoreKit, CoreLocation…) * Integration with Platforms "
+      - "I want to point out how to start working with Unity, best practices, tips and tricks to develop apps for iOS and Android devices.
+I am planning to cover these topics including demos/hands-on coding: "
+      - ""
+      - "-Why we choose Unity3D"
+      - "-Development Process"
+      - "   Coding,"
+      - "   Debugging,"
+      - "   Testing,"
+      - "   Profiling"
+      - "-Unit and Integration Testing"
+      - "-Memory Management / Performance Optimization"
+      - "-Integration with Native Libraries (StoreKit, CoreLocation…)"
+      - "-Leverage Unity Editor"
+      - "-General Tips & Tricks"

   -
     tid: 260